Los Angeles food pantry sees a marked increase in people seeking help during the pandemic

 But that all changed during COVID-19’s first lockdown in LA.
 Within two weeks, the church pantry was giving a week of groceries to up to 400 families, or roughly 1,600 people.
 The vast majority of the clientele are now people in their 30s and 40s.
 Those numbers grew even higher — to more than 400 families each Monday in November — which Vermaak said was the scariest month.
 Just as Los Angeles was reporting more virus cases since the pandemic started than anywhere else, the initial benefits from the CARES Act came to an end.
 Angelenos were facing yet another lockdown while the presidential election was going on.

 “It was awful,” Vermaak said.
 “We were even seeing 18-, 19- and 20-year-olds, which was scary because it meant their parents couldn’t help them.”

 Even though the number of people needing food has gone down slightly since November, Kobie said those running the food pantry are very concerned about what will happen once the pandemic is over.

 “Once the country’s temporary eviction moratorium is over, how will people pay the backlog of rent that is due?” she asked.
 “We anticipate the numbers will go up again, even higher.”

 How, then, does she keep hope alive in these difficult days?

 “Oh my God, I’m from South Africa,” she said.
 “I grew up in the worst darkness — white, in a very racist environment.
 It was absolute darkness and hopelessness.
 The amount of suffering one can inflict on another human being is unlimited.”

-Living through Apartheid defines Vermaak’s theology.
+Living through apartheid defines Vermaak’s theology.
 She knows what happens when people are demonized and dehumanized.
-Under her leadership, Wilshire Presbyterian Church created a motto which goes like this: “We are welcome, open and affirming.
+Under her leadership, Wilshire Presbyterian Church created a motto that goes like this: “We are welcome, open and affirming.
 We’re very tolerant, but we’re not tolerant of intolerance.”